Johannestegner/node-continual/README.md

 In the `jobs` array, we want to create a new json object for the job.
 Each job requires two properties: `path` and `interval`.
 The path is the path to the job script and is relative to the .continual folder.
-And the interval property specifies how often to run the job (currently in minutes).
+And the interval property specifies how often to run the job.
+The interval object takes two key value pairs: `value` which is a number, and `unit` which have to be one of the following:

+* 'd' : Days - (1 day - 24h)
+* 'h' : Hours
+* 'm' : Minutes
+* 's' : Seconds
+* 'ms' : Milliseconds

 To add a script that currently dwells in the `jobs` folder, make your file look something like:

 ```json